Violet MacMillan: Silent films

 In motion pictures Miss MacMillan joined the stock company of The Oz Film Manufacturing Company and debuted in the film versions of His Majesty, the Scarecrow of Oz (as Dorothy Gale), The Patchwork Girl of Oz (as Ojo), and The Magic Cloak of Oz (as King Bud of Noland), all made in 1914, and the lost series of L. Frank Baum-written and produced shorts, Violet's Dreams, in which she played a girl named Claribel who had fairy-tale adventures in her dreams.

-She was an actress for Universal Pictures.
+She was also an actress for Universal Pictures.
 She made twenty-six motion pictures, ending with the role of Violet Bronson in The Mystery Mind (1920), a 15-chapter serial about a Satanic cult in lost Atlantis.
 Among her co-stars in films were Lon Chaney, Blanche Ring, Trixie Friganza, and Julian Eltinge.

-Violet retired from show business in 1922.
+MacMillan retired from show business in 1922.

 Personal life and death

 As Mrs. John H. Folger, she was the wife of an industrial executive, who became her press agent in entertainment.

 She was a member of Zonta International, the Grand Rapids Club, a non-profit organization working to advance the status of women through service and advocacy worldwide.
-She also served as president of the Grand Rapids Club from 1930-1932.
+She also served as president of the Grand Rapids Club from 1930–1932.

-Violet MacMillan, at age 66, died at her home in Grand Rapids in 1953.
+Violet MacMillan, at age 66, died at her home in Grand Rapids on December 28, 1953.